 Marzipan may sometimes be crumbly, but it can be pressed into a solid shape.
 It’s able to maintain this shape but will eventually dry out and harden.
 It needs to be stored in an airtight container if it’s not going to be used immediately.
 It should also be kept away from heat and light so that the almond oil doesn’t become rancid.

-Marzipan is used as a covering for other types of cakes besides Christmas ones.
+Marzipan is used as a covering for other types of cakes besides Christmas and wedding ones.
 The two that I’m most familiar with based on my British background are Battenberg and Simnel cakes.
 I especially enjoy the first product.

-A Simnel cake is associated with Easter.
-It’s a light fruit cake containing two layers of marzipan—one on the top and a thinner and often softer one in the middle.
+A Simnel cake is a light fruit cake containing two layers of marzipan—one on the top and a thinner and often softer one in the middle.
 In addition, eleven marzipan balls are traditionally placed on the top of the cake.
 These represent Christ’s disciples, minus Judas Iscariot.

-Today Simnel Sunday is sometimes called Mother’s Day and often resembles the North American event with the same name.
+Mothering Sunday is sometimes called Mother’s Day today and often resembles the North American event with the same name.
 Historically, though, it was very different.
-Mother’s Day in North America is celebrated on May 12th and has nothing to do with Lent or Easter.
-It’s still a worthy celebration, though.
+Mother’s Day in North America is celebrated on the second Sunday in May and has nothing to do with Lent.
+It’s still a worthy celebration, however.
 It’s a special day to honour one’s mother.
 The celebration was started by Anna Jarvis in 1908 after she attended a church service in West Virginia that honoured her own mother.

-Here in British Columbia I sometimes see almond paste for sale in stores, which I never saw when I lived in Britain a long time ago.
-The product has the consistency of marzipan, despite the name “paste”.
+Here in British Columbia I sometimes see almond paste for sale in stores.
+I never saw this product when I lived in Britain a long time ago.
+It has the consistency of marzipan, despite the name “paste”.
 Some sources say that almond paste is just another name for marzipan while others say that it contains a higher ratio of almonds to sugar.
 Some people have pointed out that although there are often differences between the two products when they are made by the same manufacturer, these differences aren’t consistent when comparing different brands.

 Whatever the product is called, I think a mixture of ground almonds and a sweetener of some kind is delicious.
 It’s a lovely addition to Christmas cakes and loaves and to other cakes and treats.
 Its use as a sculpture medium often creates impressive results.
 The product is sweet and probably not suitable for frequent ingestion due to its potential effects on the teeth and waistline, but it’s great addition to a special food or a celebration.
 I enjoy eating marzipan on its own or in other products.
 It’s a wonderful treat.